GabrielAlexandratos/2025-SE-GA-JungleLogbook/docs/refactor_for_extensibility_and_scalability.md

     create_app('development').run()
 ```

-1. Importing the configuration module and its Config class.
+1. Importing the configuration module.
 2. Defining a function to configure the application based on the provided configuration object using the `default` configuration if one is not provided.

 > [!TIP]